 Strategy Coordinator & ECF DP Lead

 The DfE will be sending an ECF briefing document to all schools.
 This will include information on how to register your chosen ECF engagement path through the new DfE Portal.
 Please note registration does not need to be done immediately.
-Please attend our ECF briefing event on the 4th or 11th May for more information and a brief tour of the Portal.

 |Date||Time||Title||Eventbrite booking link|